We’re all aware of the two major instruments used to raise funds. They are the equity market and debt market (also known as the bond market).

 What has changed now?

-Recently, SEBI has brought in changes in its regulations.
-Henceforth, the face value of one unit of privately placed bonds has to be a minimum of ₹10 lakh, which earlier could be as low as ₹1000.
+In October 2022, SEBI has brought in changes in its regulations.
+Henceforth, the face value of one unit of privately placed bonds has to be a minimum of ₹1 lakh, which earlier was as high as ₹10 lakh.

 This means anyone who wants to invest in privately issued bonds has to invest in multiples of ₹10 lakh, even if they are buying in the secondary market.